Spinal Tumor Symptoms and Treatment

-A spinal tumor is an abnormal growth of cells in or around the spinal cord or spinal nerves.
+A spinal tumor is condition that is characterized by an abnormal growth of cells in or around the spinal cord or spinal nerves.
 These tumors can be benign (noncancerous) or malignant (cancerous).

-These tumors can affect the functions of blood vessels, vertebrae and other bones in the spine, meninges, nerve roots, and spinal cord.
-Benign or malignant, if unchecked, spinal tumors can cause permanent nerve or spinal cord damage.
+These tumors can affect the functions of blood vessels, vertebrae and other bones in the spine, meninges, nerve roots and spinal cord.
+When the issue goes unchecked, spinal tumors can cause permanent nerve or spinal cord damage.
 If malignant, tumors can spread to other parts of the body.

 - Back pain

 - Pain and numbness in other parts of the body, especially in the legs